Koubek/2017.cu7/README.md

-# 2017.cu7
+# Specific

-Add a NAVDVD folder to the repository and build the image
+Add the content of a NAV DVD to the NAVDVD folder and build the image